 Permission

 Has someone given (explicit) permission to process personal data?
-Then the right exists to withdraw this consent at any time.
-Please note that if the consent is withdrawn, previous processing of data that we have done with the personal consent remains lawful.
+Then there is the right to withdraw this consent at any time.
+Please note: if the consent is withdrawn, the previous processing of data we have done with the personal consent remains lawful.

 What are the personal rights?